Brandon Whitaker

-Brandon Marcel Whitaker (born September 7, 1985) is a professional Canadian football running back who is currently a free agent, having most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
-He was signed as an undrafted free agent by the Montreal Alouettes in 2008.
+Brandon Marcel Whitaker (born September 7, 1985) is an American former professional football running back who played for the Montreal Alouettes and Toronto Argonauts of the Canadian Football League (CFL).
+He was signed as an undrafted free agent by the Alouettes in 2008.
 He played college football for the Baylor Bears, where he majored in communications.
 Whitaker is a three-time Grey Cup champion, winning back-to-back championships in 2009 and 2010 with the Alouettes, as well as the 105th Grey Cup with the Argonauts under the leadership of former Alouettes' coach Marc Trestman.The Argonauts did not extend Whitaker's contract with the team subsequent to the 2017 CFL season.

 Professional career

 Montreal Alouettes

+After going undrafted in the 2008 NFL draft, Whitaker signed with the Montreal Alouettes of the Canadian Football League (CFL) in early June 2008.
+He was released by the Alouettes on June 22 before the start of the 2008 CFL season.
+On September 11, 2008, it was reported that Whitaker had been signed to Montreal's practice roster.
 In his first two seasons in the league Whitaker was used a rotational back.
 In 2011, he took over the starting role from Avon Cobourne, and he made an immediate impact.
 Whitaker led the CFL in rushing with 1,381 yards on 226 carries.
 He also added 638 receiving yards to surpass 2,000 yards from scrimmage and had six-100 yard rushing games.
 Whitaker tore his ACL in September of the 2012 season, resulting in missing almost half the regular season.
 Following the season Whitaker's contract expired and he attempted to sign with an NFL team, but eventually signed a new 3-year deal with the Alouettes in early June.
 Early in the 2013 CFL season Whitaker suffered another injury, this time a separated shoulder, which resulted in him missing 13 of the 18 regular season games.
 Whitaker played in the first 13 games of the 2014 season before landing on the 6-game injured list with a foot injury to wrap up the season.
 Prior to the injury he managed to cross 1,000 yards from scrimmage for the third time in his career; earning an East Division all-star award.